canemacchina/angular-google-client/README.md

 -----|------------
 locale | UI language of the picker.
 Refer to [official documentation](https://developers.google.com/picker/docs/#i18n) for a list of locale. scopes | List of scopes that your picker need. views | A function that `cm-google-picker` will call to get desired view.
-See the [official documentation](https://developers.google.com/picker/docs/reference) for a list o possible view.
+See the [official documentation](https://developers.google.com/picker/docs/reference) for a list of possible view.
 Must return an array of `google.picker.View`. on-picked | Callback function that is called when the user select something on the picker and confirm the selection.
 Returns the [Response.DOCUMENTS](https://developers.google.com/picker/docs/reference#Response.DOCUMENTS) object from Google Picker.

 ## License